leehaesung/iotf-rtd/docs/devices/device_mgmt/requests.rst

 In order to finish the firmware update request the device has to report its update status to the IoT Platform via a status message published on its ``iotdevice-1/notify``-topic.
 Once firmware update is completed, ``mgmt.firmware.updateStatus`` should be set to ``0`` (``Success``), ``mgmt.firmware.state`` should be set to ``0`` (``Idle``), downloaded firmware image can be deleted from the device and ``deviceInfo.fwVersion`` should be set to the value of ``mgmt.firmware.version``.
-Here an example notify message:
+Here is an example notify message:

 .. code::